Anorexia and Bulimia

 damage to your heart, lungs and bones.

-Advice and help with eating
+Advice and help with eating and exercise

 - A dietician may meet with you to discuss healthy eating - how